Danger (2005 film)

 Danger is a 2005 Indian Telugu-language thriller film written and directed by Krishna Vamsi.
 The film features an ensemble cast starring Allari Naresh, Sairam Shankar, Abhishek, Colours Swathi, and Shireen.
-The film soundtrack and background score were composed by Joshua Sridhar.
+The film soundtrack and background score were composed by Premisthe-famed Joshua Sridhar, who made his straight Telugu debut through the film.
 Dialogues for the film were written by popular actor Uttej.
 Danger marked the film debut of popular television anchor Colours Swathi.

 The film was released on 29 October 2005 and was successful at the box office.
 The film was later dubbed and released in Tamil as Abhayam.

 Plot

 Karthik, Satya, Ali, Lakshmi, and Radhika Reddy are childhood friends.
 They set out to a farmhouse for a party to celebrate the prospective marriage of Lakshmi.
 On the way, they collide with a police vehicle, and they speed away to the party happening in the outskirts of the city.
 The policemen in the vehicle are badly hurt, and one of them takes note of the car number which hit them.
 The police raids the party in search of the owners of the car.
 Panic raises among the crowd, and the group consisting of the five friends escapes from the party and in process of avoiding the chasing cops, they get lost in the Vikarabad forest.
 There, they tumble upon a ghastly incident where a man is taking the life of a toddler as part of a sacrificial ritual and black magic.
 Ali shoots the entire episode with his video camera.
 It is revealed that the man who killed the toddler is Gattayya, a politician who believes that using black magic can make him successful.
 The group gets discovered by Gattayya while filming the ritual.
 With Gattayya's goons chasing them, the group escapes from there.
 A corrupt cop named Raju Nayak is hired by Gattayya to search for the group.
 The group cannot return to their homes because the police are still looking for them at their respective houses.
 The group struggles with the situation and finally emerges victorious when they upload the video that was recorded to the internet.
 In the end, Raju Nayak is killed by the police commissioner and Gattayya is arrested.